alidcast/infra.aws/README.md

-# Infra.AWS (alpha)
+# Infra.aws (alpha)

-Infra provides tools for managing AWS infrastructure.
-Configure Cloudformation templates succinctly and explictly in EDN format, and setup their respective stacks via the cli or repl.
+Infra helps you configure Cloudformation templates using EDN and manage the configured stack's resources using Clojure.

 *Note: Currently you can only create resources via the repl but that still beats having to create resources using the aws console or having to define configurations in YAML/JSON files.
 In the future Infra will likely provide a cli for creating cloudformation stacks.*